What do you need to know about the Via Ferrata?

 From the summit you'll be treated to spectacular views across the Lake District and Alfred Wainwrights favourite fells in the Buttermere Valley.
 This is the perfect activity regardless of weather.

-Completing the Via Ferrata at Honister Slate Mine, Keswick is truly a memorable experience.
+Completing the Via Ferrata at Honister Slate Mine, Keswick is a truly memorable experience.
 The activity can be strenuous at times but there are always places to rest.
 A head for heights is sometimes needed but can also be a great place to challenge those fears in safe way.